vircadia/vircadia-metaverse/docs/API-Users.md

 A user can only see the other accounts they are 'connected' to so this request returns a subset of all accounts depending on the account of the requestor.
-If the requestor is an administrator and the query parameter 'asAdmin' is part of the request, all user are returned.
+If the requestor is an administrator and the query parameter 'asAdmin=true' is part of the request, all user are returned.

 The GET request url can have queries added which controls the user's returned by the request.
 These queries are: